Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - HDD, SDD
 - remote logging

+**FTK imager** is a popular tool to take disk images of a machine running on Windows and analyze their content.

+**DumpIt** is a command-line utility to take a memory image of a Windows machine.

 #### Analysis

 Create a copy of the evidence (bit-by-bit hard disk copy) for analysis.
 Use repeatable methods and tools during analysis.

+**Autopsy** is a popular open-source digital forensics platform allowing to import a disk image and analyze it.
+It offers many features like keyword search, deleted file recovery, file metadata, and extension mismatch detection.

+**Volatility** is an open-source tool to analyze memory images, allowing the use of many plugins for different analysis tasks.

 #### Reporting